apache/cloudstack-documentation/source/adminguide/virtual_machines/user-data.rst

 This example uses cloud-init to automatically update all OS packages on the first launch.

 #.
-Create user-data and encode in base64:
+Create user-data, wrapped into a multi-part MIME message and encoded in base64:

 .. code:: bash

    base64 <<EOF
+   Content-Type: multipart/mixed; boundary="//"
+   MIME-Version: 1.0

+   --//
+   Content-Type: text/cloud-config; charset="us-ascii"
+   MIME-Version: 1.0
+   Content-Transfer-Encoding: 7bit
+   Content-Disposition: attachment; filename="cloud-config.txt"

    #cloud-config

    # Upgrade the instance on first boot